 Multiple names assigned to an object, which do not apply to all things identified with the specific instance of E41 Appellation, should be modelled as repeated values of P1 is identified by (identifies) of this object.

-P139.1 has type allows the type of derivation, such as "transliteration from Latin 1 to ASCII" be refined.
+P139.1 has type allows the type of derivation to be refined, for instance "transliteration from Latin 1 to ASCII".